confluentinc/confluent-kafka-go/kafka/README.md

     # Remove --dry-run and re-execute if it looks ok.

+### Tag the AWS OAUTHBEARER submodule (if present)

+The optional AWS OAUTHBEARER provider at [kafka/oauthbearer/aws](../kafka/oauthbearer/aws) is a nested Go module with its own release tag.
+Use the same version as the main module (lockstep policy) so compatibility is always obvious to consumers.

+    $ git tag kafka/oauthbearer/aws/v1.3.0
+    $ git push --dry-run origin kafka/oauthbearer/aws/v1.3.0
+    # Remove --dry-run and re-execute if it looks ok.

 ### Create release notes page on github

 ### Update version in Confluent docs